intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

-In this tutorial, we will show you:
+In this tutorial, we have provided a PyTorch Fashion-MNIST example which completed with BigDL and supports running on both yarn-client and yarn-cluster mode.
+In particular, we will show you:
-* How to prepare for the environment before submit your program to Yarn;
+* How to prepare for the environment before submit the program to Yarn;
 * How to run the BigDL program on Yarn on multiple ways;

-# Key Concepts (To Do)
+# Key Concepts
 * OrcaContext
+A BigDL Orca program usually starts with the initialization of OrcaContext.
+We can easily specify the `runtime` (default is spark, ray is also a first-class backend) and `cluster_mode` arguments to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.

 * Orca Estimator
+After initializing the OrcaContext, we could simply create an Estimatornow, and the Estimator will replicate the model on each node in the cluster, feed the data partition on each node to the local model replica, and synchronize the model parameters using various backend technologies.

 Let's get started!
 # Prepare Environment